 - prevent links from targeting other browsing contexts

-- prevent content from using plugins (through <embed>, <object>, <applet>, or other)
+- prevent content from using plugins (through <embed>, <object>, <applet>, or others)

-- prevent the content to navigate its top-level browsing context
+- prevent the content from navigating its top-level browsing context

 - block automatically triggered permissions (such as automatically playing a video or automatically focusing a form control)

-The webdev can specify if all these permissions or a selection of it is sandboxed.
-This way it's possible to block form submissions, but allow API-calls within the iframe.
+The webdev can specify whether all or just a selection of these permissions should be sandboxed.
+In this way, it's possible to block form submissions, but allow API calls within the iframe.

 The rise of the Permission Policy